Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 • Not made to feel special or unique: Narcissists usually house a grandiose sense of self-importance.
 If they sense they are not being perceived as special or unique, it may trigger feelings of shame.
 This, in turn, can lead to a deep sense of inadequacy, inferiority, and worthlessness, fueling their cycle of shame-driven behaviors.

-• Social isolation: Narcissists may avoid social situations because they are afraid of being exposed or criticized.
-They may become withdrawn, avoiding social situations or isolating themselves to protect their fragile self-image.
-This can lead to social isolation and loneliness.
+• Social isolation: This is the silent retreat.
+They start to avoid social situations.
+Inside, they are likely afraid of being further exposed or criticized, or they may be plotting revenge.
+Going into solitude shields their fragile self-image.
+It may sometimes lead to prolonged social isolation and loneliness.

-• Self-destructive behavior: Narcissists may engage in self-destructive behaviors, such as substance abuse, self-harm, or risky sexual behavior, as a way to cope with shame.
+• Self-destructive behavior: Some shamed narcissists may engage in self-destructive behaviors, such as substance abuse, self-harm, or risky sexual behavior, as a faulty coping mechanism.

 Is Narcissistic Shame The Root Cause of Unhealthy Self-Love?